 <meta name="keywords" content="keyword1, keyword2" />

-Google has dropped its support for keywords meta tag long back as websites overkilled its usage to manipulate search engines and drive more organic traffic.
-What it means is that Google does not consider the keywords meta tag as a web page ranking signal, and their usage will not influence your search engine rankings.
+Google has stopped supporting the keywords meta tag because websites were exploiting it to manipulate search engines and create more organic traffic.
+This means that Google does not consider the keywords meta tag a web page ranking signal, and using it will not affect your search engine rankings.

-Since meta keywords are not used by search engines anymore, and it doesn’t hold any value in your organic rankings, Rank Math by default does not include the keywords meta tag.
-Although Rank Math asks you to enter the focus keyword for each post, they are only for running analysis on your content.
+Because meta keywords are no longer used by search engines and have no bearing on your organic results, Rank Math excludes the keyword’s meta tag by default.
+Although Rank Math requires you to provide a focus keyword for each post, this information is only used to analyze your content.

-Once you’ve created the rank-math.php file, navigate to Appearance > Theme Editor inside your WordPress admin area.
-From the list of files being shown on the right side of the screen, choose rank-math.php and add the following code snippet to the code editor.
+Choose rank-math.php from the list of files on the right side of the screen and paste the following code snippet into the code editor.

 /** * Add <meta name="keywords" content="focus keywords">. */ add_filter( 'rank_math/frontend/show_keywords', '__return_true');